Local Quantum Mechanical Prediction of the Singlet State Using Geometric Algebra: Abstract

 \section{Abstract}

 We deduce the quantum mechanical prediction of $-{\bf a}\cdot{\bf b}$ for the singlet spin state employing local measurement functions following Bell's approach.
-Our derivation is corroborated through a computational simulation conducted via the Mathematica programming environment.
+This result represents the quantum mechanical expectation value for the joint measurement of spin projections in the singlet state.
+And is equal to the negative cosine of the angle between vectors {\bf a} and {\bf b}.
+Our derivation is corroborated through a computational simulation conducted in the Mathematica programming environment using geometric algebra.

 \parskip 6pt \baselineskip 12pt